-White-tailed deer numbers high as hunters gear up
+White-tailed deer numbers high for 2021 season

 White-tailed deer forecasts are driven by habitat conditions eight to 10 months before hunting season.
 Last year, the deer population was estimated at 5.4 million.
 Fawn counts and the carryover from last year should show a substantial increase in the overall population this year.